webaware/delete-expired-transients/readme.txt

 = 1.1.0 [2013-10-19] =
 * fixed: manual delete failed in WordPress multisite installations
 * changed: use LIKE instead of REGEXP in SQL statements, so that database index is utilised (better performance)
-* added: also clean up the essentially transient display_galleries_* records for NextGEN Gallery 2.0.x
+* added: also clean up the essentially transient display_galleries_* timeout aliases for NextGEN Gallery 2.x

 = 1.0.0 [2013-07-27] =
 * initial public release